 If you wish to take the elevator to the top of the tower, an additional fee applies; however, reduced fares are available for seniors, and there is no charge for individuals with disabilities.

-Early Bird Discount: Tuesdays through Sundays, the first hour after opening, admission to the tower is reduced by 50%.
+Early Bird Discount: Admission to the tower is reduced by 50% during the first hour after opening.

 The ticket office is located behind the two glass doors, right next to the Astronomical Clock.
 I highly recommend visiting this site early in the morning, as lines can get long and the tower can get crowded.
 Travelers can purchase tickets online; however, note that an additional fee applies.